 Regulators are also making it clear that cybersecurity is a board-level responsibility.
-In Australia, for example, various governance guidelines have emphasised that proper handling of cyber security threats is one of a director's duties.
+In Australia, for example, various governance guidelines have emphasised that proper handling cybersecurity threats is one of a director's duties.

 How to prepare for a cybersecurity incident